JHNUL/AdventOfCode2023/day8/README.md

 ### Part 1

 The input format is straightforward to parse into an adjacency list after which navigating it in a loop from the starting node "AAA" until "ZZZ" is reached is simple.
-The expectation from the problem statement is that there is a path to "ZZZ", so no I skipped cycle checking.
+The expectation from the problem statement is that there is a path to "ZZZ".

 ### Part 2